 In addition to housing the Tapestry itself, the building houses a cafe, a gallery for visiting exhibits and a workshop space giving people an opportunity to meet, and learn from, the makers.

-The first temporary exhibit will be Iconic Scotland, which will feature written and photographic contributions from 40 iconic, inspiring and pioneering individuals including Outlander Stars Sam Heughan and Grant O’Rourke, actress Joanna Lumley, sports star Doddie Weir and brewing pioneer Sir Geoff Palmer.
+The first temporary exhibit is Iconic Scotland, which features written and photographic contributions from 40 iconic, inspiring and pioneering individuals including Outlander Stars Sam Heughan and Grant O’Rourke, actress Joanna Lumley, sports stars Doddie Weir, athlete Liz McColgan and WWE Champion Drew McIntyre and brewing pioneer Sir Geoff Palmer.